hudson155/kairo/feature/rest/README.md

 ## Implementation notes and limitations

-[Ktor](https://ktor.io/) is used as the underlying server implementation.
+[Ktor](https://ktor.io/) is used as the underlying Server implementation.

-In order to tell Ktor what endpoint template to use (what method, parameterized path, and other endpoint metadata to look for in request mapping), an instance of the `RestEndpoint` implementation (`CelebrityApi` in the example above) is created during server startup, using randomized parameters.
+In order to tell Ktor what endpoint template to use (what method, parameterized path, and other endpoint metadata to look for in request mapping), an instance of the `RestEndpoint` implementation (`CelebrityApi` in the example above) is created during Server startup, using randomized parameters.
 **One important limitation of this approach is that `RestEndpoint` implementations must plainly represent endpoints**.
 They must not apply transformations to parameters,